amirullo/Classic-ML-pipeline/README.md

  5. Multi-Threading

 # To-Do:
+ 1. Some basic DS model
- 1. Unit tests for data science purposes - tests of variables (length, type, mean, std)
+ 2. Unit tests for data science purposes - tests of variables (length, type, mean, std)
- 2. Docker - to deploy to clouds
+ 3. Docker - to deploy to clouds
- 3. CI\CD - automated deploy to clouds with prior tests
+ 4. CI\CD - automated deploy to clouds with prior tests